 The price for a large house addition that includes a kitchen or bathroom is comparable to building a small home.
 On average, addition cost per square foot is $125-400.

-Obviously its size and location will be the primary cost drivers, but the following factors that may jack up the final price as well:
+Obviously, the addition’s size and location will be the primary cost drivers, but the following factors may jack up the final price as well:

 – complexity of architectural design